Absence of Malice

 Absence of Malice is a 1981 American drama neo noir thriller film directed by Sydney Pollack and starring Paul Newman, Sally Field, Wilford Brimley, Melinda Dillon and Bob Balaban.

-The title refers to one of the defenses against libel defamation, and is used in journalism classes to illustrate the conflict between disclosing damaging personal information and the public's right to know.
+The title refers to one of the defenses against libel defamation.
+It is used in journalism classes to illustrate the conflict between disclosing damaging personal information and the public's right to know.